HiDe: Rethinking The Zoom-IN method in High Resolution MLLMs via Hierarchical Decoupling: HiDe: Hierarchical Decoupling for Precise and Compact

-Based on our analysis in \secref{sec:analysis}, we propose \textbf{Hierarchical Decoupling Framework (HiDe)}, a novel framework designed to enhance MLLM performance on high-resolution, fine-grained visual tasks, as illustrated in \figref{fig:method}.
-HiDe addresses the challenge through two key contributions.
-First, HiDe performs \textbf{Token-wise Attention Decoupling (TAD)}, a process that establishes a correspondence between semantic key information and their visual regions via internal attention.
-This stage purifies the resulting attention maps by subtracting a pre-computed noise prior, thereby isolating the true signal from widespread, non-discriminative activations.
-Subsequently, we employ \textbf{Layout-Preserving Decoupling (LPD)}.
-This mechanism transforms the purified attention signals into concrete bounding boxes and then physically decouples these localized regions from the background canvas.
-It reconstructs them into a new, compact image, a process that eliminates irrelevant visual information while crucially preserving the relative spatial configuration of the targets.
-The following sections detail each component.
+Based on the analysis in Sec.~\ref{sec:analysis}, we propose the \textbf{Hierarchical Decoupling Framework (HiDe)} to enhance MLLMs for high-resolution, fine-grained tasks (Fig.~\ref{fig:method}).
+HiDe comprises two key components: First, \textbf{Token-wise Attention Decoupling (TAD)} maps semantic information to visual regions via internal attention.
+It purifies attention maps by subtracting a ques noise, effectively isolating discriminative signals from background activations.
+Second, \textbf{Layout-Preserving Decoupling (LPD)} converts these purified signals into bounding boxes and decouples localized regions from the background.
+These regions are reconstructed into a compact image that eliminates irrelevant information while strictly preserving the targets' relative spatial configuration.